jonathan [dot] jones [at] qubit [dot] org

 Beyond this I have a historic interest in the development of NMR techniques to study chemical and biochemical systems.
 More recently I have been interested in the use of ideas from quantum information processing to understand spin-sensing chemical reactions.

-Within the Physics Department I lecture the first year optics course and part of the fourth year advance option paper on quantum information processing, which I am responsible for coordinating.
-I am also head of the first year electronics teaching lab.
-At Brasenose College I give tutorials in first year mechanics and relativity, second year mathematics and quantum mechanics, and third year atomic physics and biophysics, as well as coordinating all other college teaching in physics as well as admissions and general oversight of the subject.
+I lecture the first year optics course and part of the fourth year advanced option paper on quantum information processing, which I was originally responsible for coordinating.
+I was previously head of the first year electronics teaching lab.
+At Brasenose College I give tutorials in first year mechanics and relativity, second year quantum mechanics, and third year atomic physics, as well as coordinating all other college teaching in physics as well as admissions and general oversight of the subject.

-Within the department I take a special interest in admissions, and was responsible for designing the current admissions process.
+Within the department I have taken a special interest in admissions, and was largely responsible for designing the current admissions process.
 In my college I took a special interest in investment policy and governance reform.
-I am also a member of the Steering Committee of Conference of Colleges.
+I have also been a member of the Steering Committee of Conference of Colleges.

 For although light oftenest behaves as a wave, it can be looked on as a mote, the "lightbit".
 We have already said by the way that a mote of stuff can behave not only as a chunk, but as a wave.
 Down among the unclefts, things do not happen in steady flowings, but in leaps between bestandings that are not forbidden.
 The knowledge-hunt of this is called "lump beholding".